 Isn’t this the way of things, with life as with love, we move on?
 One moment we have held close all that runs deep in-breath and blood and the next upon dissection — by death or other devices, we are pottering about our errands as usual.

 Also See: The legend of Red Dog

 They don’t know this concept of moving on.
 Think of Hachiko, what made him wait for close to a decade?
 Till death.
 Our concept of practicality may steer as far as it can but deep down isn’t this the idea of love we look out for in fiction?

 “What is the meaning of life?
 Are we here for a reason?
 Is there a point to anything?”, ponders Bailey all through the reel.

 Meanwhile, the dogs keep on dying.
 Before we are done grieving for one, the movie takes us the right to another puppy and another death.
 The death of the third dog, in particular, a police dog named Ellie, who falls fatally to a bullet shot as she valiantly saves her owner’s life, leaves you looking for tissue papers.

 Over half a century and nearly as many incarnations, Bailey learns what he calls a dog’s purpose:

 - “Just be here now”

-For now, perhaps the best that this movie does is to provide parents an idea to comfort children traumatized by death of pets in life or in movies, “See, Bailey didn’t die.
+For now, perhaps the best that this movie does is to provide parents with an idea to comfort children traumatized by the death of pets in life or in movies, “See, Bailey didn’t die.
 Dogs never die.
-They are reborn, as other dogs, and they live happily ever after with their humans.”
+They are reborn, like other dogs, and they live happily ever after with their humans.”